PaddlePaddle/PaddleX/docs/module_usage/tutorials/ts_modules/time_series_classification_en.md

 After completing the model evaluation, typically, the following outputs are generated:

-Upon completion of model evaluation, an `evaluate_result.json` file is produced, which records the evaluation results, specifically whether the evaluation task was completed successfully and the model's evaluation metrics, including Top-1 Accuracy.
+Upon completion of model evaluation, an `evaluate_result.json` file is produced, which records the evaluation results, specifically whether the evaluation task was completed successfully and the model's evaluation metrics, including Top-1 Accuracy and F1 score.

 </details>